-From time to time you feel the need to sit down with one of your team to have one of ‘those’ conversations.
+From time to time you feel the need to sit down with one of your team to have one of ‘those’ difficult conversations.
 You know the type.
 The tough love conversation that may be a little uncomfortable but is absolutely the right thing to do!

 It’s one of those leadership activities that many sales leaders find difficult despite knowing that it is the only way to move someone from stuck to unstuck.
 Normally it’s because us humans don’t want to upset people, to appear unkind or make people feel uncomfortable.

 Imagine that you are unconsciously doing something that has a negative effect on the people around you.
 You have no idea that you are creating this negative impact.
 Nobody tells you because they don’t want to make you uncomfortable or upset you but they are all feeling it and maybe even talking about you amongst themselves.
 How kind is that?
 How would you feel when you eventually find out?